kptdev/kpt/docs/design-docs/04-arm-build.md

 An alternative to using a multi architecture images is to build a special image for each platform and then tag them differently.
 The benefits of this are:
-1) (possibly) the images are smaller
-2) users can select the right architecture in their Kptfile or imperability invoking the right function image.
+- users can select the right architecture in their Kptfile or imperability invoking the right function image.

 The problem is that most of the time CI/CD systems are amd64 linux and the arm64 is primarily for the convenience of client systems.
 The users most likely do not want to change their hydration pipeline definition from client to CI/CD systems.

+NOTE: we have done a test on how the images look in the container registry. buildx builds two images and the individual images are not any bigger.

 ### \<Approach\>